The Origin of the Black Girl Coalition

 The American Civil Liberties Union (ACLU) defines the “school-to-prison pipeline,” as a system that consists of students being transferred from schools to criminal justice systems.
 This can also be ignited by unequal opportunity and institutional racism.
 Students are often criminalized with status crimes, that adults can’t be charged such as cutting classes, and skipping school, and are subject to zero-tolerance policies.
 These are hurting our girls.

-The mission of The Black Girl Coalition is to disrupt the school-to-prison pipeline and end the criminalization of Black girls in schools by talking to politicians/elected officials and working with other organizations/campaigns.
+The mission of The Black Girl Coalition is to disrupt the school-to-prison pipeline and end the criminalization of Black girls in schools to raise awareness about the school-to-prison pipeline by organizing with other campaigns, lobbying and rallying for alternatives to youth incarceration, while centering the voices of Black girls.
 For more info, contact us at firstname.lastname@example.org